-When you work through an umbrella company in the UK, you are treated as an employee for tax purposes.
-This means that you are liable to pay income tax and National Insurance contributions.
+When you work through an umbrella company in the UK, you are an employee for tax purposes.
+This means you must pay income tax and National Insurance contributions on your earnings.

 Income tax